jamen/pixie/readme.md

 // => 'Fuu bar boz'
 ```

-Pixie is a tiny ([>50 LOC](./index.js)) template engine base around arrays and strings.
-It's made open-ended where you can compile templates with different syntax in the expressions.
-See the [`pixie`](https://npmjs.com/browse/keyword/pixie) keyword on npm for your options.
+Pixie is a tiny ([>50 LOC](./index.js)) template engine that creates templates as arrays and strings.
+This lets you use different compilers to support only the syntax you want (or the [simple built-in](#pixie_compile) one), or precompile templates, or serialize it as JSON.
+See the [`pixie`](https://npmjs.com/browse/keyword/pixie) keyword on npm for packages you can use with this

 ## Installation